-If you are covered as a: Primary plan Secondary plan Non-dependent or Dependent The plan covering you as an The plan covering you as a employee or retired dependent. employee.
-Exception to the rule above If you or your spouse have Med icare coverage, the rule above when you are eligible for may be reversed.
-If you have any questions about this you can Medicare contact us: Online: Log on to your Aetna a Navigator [®] secure member website at www.aetna.com .
-Select Find a Form, then select Your Other Health Plans. • By phone: Call the toll-free N Member Services number on your ID card.
+If you are covered as a: Primary plan Secondary plan Non-dependent or dependent The plan covering you as an The plan covering you as a employee or retired dependent. employee.
+Exception to the rule above If you or your spouse have Medicare coverage, the rule above when you are eligible for may be reversed.
+If you have any questions about this you can Medicare contact us: Online: Log on to your Aetna member website at www.aetna.com.
+Select Find a Form, then select Your Other Health Plans. • By phone: Call the toll-free number on your ID card.